MLTox

 description

-Ecotoxicological testing requires investing large amounts of money, workforce, and time, in addition to the animal suffering for in-vivo tests.
-There are global efforts to reduce or replace animal testing for both ethical and feasibility concerns for human and environmental risk assessment.
-Indeed, a paradigm shift is needed to ensure a toxic-free environment as proposed, e.g. in the EU’s Green Deal.
+Ecotoxicological testing requires investing large amounts of money, workforce, and time, in addition to the animal suffering from in vivo tests.
+There are global efforts to reduce or replace animal testing for human and environmental risk assessment for both ethical and feasibility concerns.

 Gallery